lehigh-university-libraries/isle-event-bus/docs/docs/index.md

 ## Purpose

-This service was created to address two points of concern in the ISLE stack:
+This service was created to address three points of concern in the ISLE stack:

 1. Be able to leverage Islandora microservices from a local machine without needing to deploy the microservices locally
 2. Support event types currently not able to be processed by [islandora/alpaca](https://github.com/islandora/alpaca)
+3. Create a liveness probe on the service